-- MTA continued negotiations with CSX on amendments to the existing third party agreement regarding station finishes details and required vertical clearance at the Silver Spring Transit Center (SSTC) mezzanine connector pedestrian bridge (possibly to be modified to be considered a building concourse), drainage connections and final approvals for the new access road into the CSX yard. - After accepting the Alternative Technical Concept (ATC) offered during the proposal process for the Baltimore-Washington Parkway bridge span widening construction methods, MTA is preparing documentation that this ATC has no impact on the project's environmental decision to submit to Federal Transit Administration (FTA) for concurrence. - The ATC offered during the proposal process for the use of jet fans at the Bethesda Station in lieu of vent shafts is nearing the final reviews for acceptance.
+- MTA continued negotiations with CSX on amendments to the existing third party agreement regarding station finishes details and required vertical clearance at the Silver Spring Transit Center (SSTC) mezzanine connector pedestrian bridge (possibly to be modified to be considered a building concourse), drainage connections and final approvals for the new access road into the CSX yard.
+Progress has been made over the past month on all above issues. - Purple Line Transit Constructors (PLTC), the PLTP partner responsible for the design and construction of the capital project, continues with project design.
+MTA's assessment of PLTC design progress is now forecasting another two-month slip in PLTC design completion from April 2019 to June 2019.
+The original Baseline Schedule anticipated design completion by late fall 2017. - The ATC offered during the proposal process for the use of jet fans at the Bethesda Station in lieu of vent shafts is nearing the final reviews for acceptance.
 Purple Line Transit Constructors (PLTC) has not yet submitted the final design package.
 Once it is received, it will be submitted to the State Fire Marshall for final approval. (b) (5) - Construction activities continued throughout the corridor.
-Demolition on the site of the first Traction Power Substation (TPSS) is under way; retaining wall installation and substructure elements for the Lyttonsville Bridge are nearing completion; construction of the golf cart underpass at the Columbia Golf Course continues.
-Excavation of the Bethesda shaft continues as does installation of the Support of Excavation (SOE) at Manchester station.
-Plymouth Tunnel mining reached a length of 760 feet of the first (top) heading.
-Median removal along University Boulevard and significant construction on the University of Maryland (UMD) campus continues; drilled shafts for the Riverdale flyover are essentially complete and column work is about to start; bridge abutment work continues for the temporary bridges to allow for the B-W Bridge widening effort; retaining wall construction along Veteran's Parkway continued; PLTC's subcontractor commenced excavation for building foundations at the Glenridge Operations and Maintenance Facility building.
+Construction of the golf cart underpass at the Columbia Golf Course continued; the Lyttonsville Place Bridge new deck was poured; installation of retaining walls continued at the Silver Spring International Middle School.
+The Bethesda shaft excavation and lagging installation continued in support of the Purple Line project box structure is completion.
+At Plymouth Tunnel west portal, installation of the Support of Excavation (SOE) at Manchester station continued and at Plymouth Tunnel east portal, tunneling continued to a current length of 960 feet of the first (top) heading; Median removal along University Boulevard continued; shaft drilling for SOE at the UMD pump station commenced; PLTC experienced some quality issues (voids/inclusions) in the drilled shafts for the Riverdale aerial structure, and repairs will be necessary; construction at the Baltimore-Washington Parkway Bridge continued to prepare to set and divert traffic onto the temporary northbound bridge; retaining wall construction continued along Veteran's Parkway; Hensel Phelps continued underground and foundation work at the Glenridge Operations and Maintenance Facility building; asphalt removal along Ellin Road was completed to allow for the installation of utility lines.